Houghton Mill, St Ives and the Hemingfords Cycle Route - Cambridgeshire

 Continue along Common Lane and turn right into Meadow Lane beside the post box.
 Follow Meadow Lane over the Black Bridge.
 Cross Hemingford Meadow to a lock.
 Dismount and walk back through Houghton Mill.

 Welcome back - and now you deserve a treat!
 Perhaps a Miller's breakfast or delicious cream tea and a slice of cake in our cosy riverside tea-room.
-Open daily 10.30am - 5pm (9.30am on Sundays).
+Please check for our seasonal opening times.

 Ensure you visit our historic mill, where you can see paintings of the Mill, St Ives and the surrounding area dating from the late 19th and early 20th century.